 The goal of Drake Media Gigs is to assist in connecting talented Drake undergrads and grads with great career opportunities submitted by Drake alumni and others.

-You can post your resume and look at lots of job postings and internship opportunities on Career bluePrint.
+You can post your resume and look at lots of job postings and internship opportunities on Handshake.

 You will need to log in with your Banner ID and your birthdate in mmddyyyy format.
 The first step is to build a profile that will then qualify you to view internships, full-time jobs and schedule interviews.
 Click on Jobs and search more in-depth with the advanced search options.

-Posting your resume on Career bluePrint, our new career management system is easier than ever.
+Posting your resume on Handshake, our new career management system is easier than ever.
 Follow these easy steps:

 - Complete your resume using your computer’s format, rather than a template, and save it to a chosen folder